Ferry from Athens (Piraeus) to Heraklion

 Useful tips for your ferry trip from Athens (Piraeus) to Heraklion

-We have collected here some travel tips for your trip from Piraeus to Heraklion:
+Here are some useful tips for your ferry trip from Athens (Piraeus) to Heraklion:

 - We recommend that you arrive at the port of Piraeus at least 1 hr in advance of your trip, especially if you are traveling with your vehicle.